-Regul lations for Child Care Facilities Training ▲FL.
-Three or more hours in child development or guidance and disciplin age group served by the facility in which the Delirector serves or in weighted. e specific to the vhich the person is MGThe initial courses of training must be obtained if such training completed within the 24 months prior to employment at the facility. has not been 23.3 Additional Training.
-Within 12 months after commencing a position as a caregiver in a child care facility, each person, in addition to completing the training and training in child development as listed in Section 22.2.D, so least 2415 hours of training in professional development as required in these Regulations.
-Each person who is employed in a child care facility for more than 12 children, other than in a facility that provides care for ill required to complete additional training hours on the following schedule hall complete at Section 23.4 of that provides care I children, is On or e January 1, 2014, at least 15 hours of training; after January 1, 2014 and before January 1, 2015, at least 18 hours of tra after January 1, 2015 and before January 1, 2016, at least 21 hours of tra after January 1, 2016, 24 hours of training each year. ining; ining; and est 2 hours of the additional yearly training hours must be devoted to the life health and safety of children and must include training relating to childh nutrition and physical activity. elong wellness, ood obesity, A. The training required by this Section must be designed to: 1.
-Ensure the protection of the health and safety of children; and l Promote the physical, moral, and mental well-being of each cl facility. nild enrolled in the l B. If the facility is a Special Needs Facility, training must also be desi information on the characteristics of handicapping conditions and programs for children with special needs.
-The training must be es approved by an agency designated by the Bureau of Services for Agency. tablished or 23.4 Continuing training.
-A person may use training completed pursuant to count towards the 24 hour training requirements set forth in Section 23 of the initial courses of training, aAll caregivers must_complete acomp 12six of their additional yearly training hours in into the care, education children specific to the age group served by the child care facility in whether the person of the approximation of the care facility in whether the person of the approximation of the care facility in whether the person of the approximation of the care facility in whether the person of the approximation of the care facility in whether the person of the person of the care facility in whether the person of t lete minimum of n, and safety of nich the person is children specific to the age group served by the child care facility in which the person is employed and must be approved in accordance with the Rregulations. developmentally appropriate practices for the care of young children, and nNot more than three hours may be training in how to perform cardiopulmonary resuscitation.
+- L. Three or more hours in child development or guidance and discipline specific to the age group served by the facility in which the Director serves or in which the person is employed. - M. The initial courses of training must be obtained if such training has not been completed within the 24 months prior to employment at the facility. - 23.3 Additional Training.
+Within 12 months after commencing a position as a Director or a caregiver in a child care facility, each person, in addition to completing the above listed training and training in child development as listed in Section 22.2.D, shall complete at least 24 hours of training in professional development as required in Section 23.4 of these Regulations. - A. The training required by this Section must be designed to: - 1.
+Ensure the protection of the health and safety of children; and - 2.
+Promote the physical, moral, and mental well-being of each child enrolled in the facility. - B. If the facility is a Special Needs Facility, training must also be designed to provide information on the characteristics of handicapping conditions and appropriate programs for children with special needs.
+The training must be established or approved by an agency designated by the Bureau of Services for Child Care or by the Agency. - 23.4 Continuing training.
+A person may use training completed pursuant to Section 23.2 to count towards the 24 hour training requirements set forth in Section 23.3.
+All caregivers must complete minimum of 12 of their additional yearly training hours into the care, education, and safety of children specific to the age group served by the child care facility in which the person is employed and must be approved in accordance with the Regulations.
+Not more than three hours may be training in how to perform cardiopulmonary resuscitation. - Approval of training.
+Training requirements may be satisfied by taking an early childhood and education course offered by a community college or university, seminars, workshops or other forms of training.
+All qualified training must be approved by The Nevada Registry or its successor organization.
+If the training is not approved by The Nevada Registry or its successor organization, or any other agency designated by the Director of the Agency to approve training, or if the Agency has not designated another agency to approve training, the training must be approved by the Bureau of Child Care Services or by the Agency.
+Training that has not been approved will not be used to satisfy the training requirements herein.